Ghui/BluetoothLeGatt/BluetoothLeGatt/README.md

 ===================================

 This sample demonstrates how to use the Bluetooth LE Generic Attribute Profile (GATT) to transmit arbitrary data between devices.
+It is edited to allow for multiple device connection to the phone.

 Introduction
 ------------